Skip to content

 2. Install the ExaGear APK that was included with the extracted files.

-3. Open the app, swipe to the right, and go to the tab labeled manage containers.
-Once inside, swipe to the left and click on the '+' symbol in the top left corner.
+3. Open the app, swipe to the right, and go to the tab labeled Manage Containers.
+Once inside, swipe to the left and click on the "+" button in the top-right corner.

-4. With the new container created, click on the three dots next to it and go to properties.
-Here, you'll change the color depth to 32 bits, set the locale to Japan, and uncheck all the option boxes below.
+4. With the new container created, click on the three dots next to it and go to Properties.
+Here, you'll change the color depth to 32bit, set the locale to Japanese, and uncheck all the option boxes below.

 8. Click on Next, and in the next window under the Preferred audio player option, choose Media Player Classic....

-9. Keep clicking on Next until you reach the additional task and options window.
-Here, you'll uncheck all 4 boxes within the system tray icons field.
+9. Keep clicking on Next until you reach the Additional Tasks and Options window.
+Here, you'll uncheck all 4 boxes within the System tray icons field.

-11. After installing them, go back to the location where you downloaded the basic ExaGear files and run MPsetup.
+12. After installing them, go back to the location where you downloaded the basic ExaGear files and run MPSetupXP.exe.

-12. Continue clicking on Next until it installs.
-Usually, the first installation attempt ends in an error.
-If that's the case for you, click again and try to install it until it succeeds.
+13. Continue clicking on Next until the installation finishes.
+The first installation attempt usually ends in an error.
+If that's the case for you, rerun MPSetupXP.exe until it succeeds.

-First of all, I'd like to remind you that it was quite a hassle to test all of this.
-If you encounter any errors, just ping me (@elderruna) on TMW's Discord, and we can sort it out there.
-Now, back to the emulator, haha.
-Well, you'll install the game as you normally would on PC.
+You'll install the game as you normally would on PC.
 I recommend getting 32-bit VNs that don't require installation where you only need to open the executable.
 It's also worth mentioning that not all VNs work on it.
-You need to experiment to see how it goes or look through some forums, such as Reddit, where people discuss the VN compatibility with Exagear.
+You need to experiment to see how it goes or look through some forums, such as Reddit, where people discuss the VN compatibility with ExaGear.

 Winlator